 increase or decrease 200-300%.

-•The film cuts between long shot to close-up has a similar
+•The film cuts between long shot to close-up have a similar

 UC-to-DC-like dynamic punch.

-Here we see the paparazzi at the end of the airplane's exit ramp, chomping
+Here we see the paparazzi at the bottom of the airplane's exit ramp,

 at the bit to get shots of Anita Ekburg.